 - Event planners

-In the last portion of your professional business plan, use all the details from your business idea, market research, equipment needs, advertisement costs, and payroll needs to generate a funding amount.
+In the last portion of your professional business plan, use all the details from your business idea, market research, equipment needs, advertisement costs, and payroll to generate funding.
 Explain how much money you need, what it will be used for, and how you will pay it back.
 You want to ensure that your lender has no doubt that your hotel will be a profitable business.

 Writing business plans can feel intimidating.
 However, they are a vital step when you want to secure financing for your hotel.
-There are many useful business plan templates available online to help you get started.
+Many useful business plan templates are available online to help you get started.

 Get Your Credit Score in Check as a Hotel Owner

 In order to obtain hotel financing, you must ensure your credit score is competitive.
-If you are new to business and don’t yet have a business credit score, your personal credit score will be the primary indicator of your creditworthiness.
+If you are new to the business and don't yet have a business credit score, your personal credit score will be the primary indicator of your creditworthiness.
 A safe credit score for most business loans is 670 or higher.
-However, it is still possible to obtain a business loan with a bad credit score.
+However, obtaining a business loan with a bad credit score is still possible.

 The most ideal business loans typically require good to excellent credit scores.
 To increase your credit score, try the following tips: